dspinellis/latex-advice/README.md

 English writing style, scientific writing, or TeX programming.
 There are many other excellent guides for all these topics.

-Contributions via _GitHub_ pull requests are always welcomed.
+Contributions to this guide via _GitHub_ pull requests are always welcomed.

 ## Put the document under version control
 * Create a repository for your document and add to it all the